Run for you

 • Closed-won — handoff to delivery

-• Do not change deal stages based on inferred signals — only on the events you list.
+• Never change deal stages on inferred signals — only on the events you list.

-• Do not overwrite CRM notes silently; show the proposed change first.
+• Never overwrite CRM notes silently; show the proposed change, and deletions check with you first.

-• Do not invent commitments or pricing the team has not approved.
+• Never invent commitments or pricing the team has not approved.

 How Sprawl fits

-Pick the stage transition that costs you the most when it slips, and keep human approval on the outbound reply.
+Pick the stage transition that costs you the most when it slips, and let Sprawl run it — sending what you trust and checking with you on the rest.